Giants of the Galapagos

 ZSL London Zoo's Giants of the Galapagos exhibit introduces its star attraction - an energetic pensioner called Dirk.

-He might be going on for around 70-years-old, but one of ZSL London Zoo’s newest animals has not one, but two females living in his boudoir.
+He might be going on for around 70-years-old, but one of ZSL London Zoo’s newest animals has not one, but four females living in his boudoir.
 Read more about the tortoises.